 How do I apply for competitions?

 IVs and Opens are announced through the Cambridge Debating Mailing List.
-To be added to this list, go to the here and search for the mailing list 'soc-cus-debating-workshops'.
+To be added to this list, sign up here.
 Once announced, a deadline for applications is set for people to fill in an application form.
 Selection is made on a number of different factors including debating and judging ability, contribution to Cambridge Debating, potential shown at workshops, and past performance at competitions.
 Once the deadline has passed, all applicants are contacted to tell them whether they have been selected.
 Worlds and Euros selections are made by an independent panel of selectors.

 How likely it is that I will be selected?